Tooth Extraction in Singapore

-The removal of the tooth entirely from its socket in the bone.
+The removal of the tooth entirely from its socket in the bone, performed by a dentist to relieve pain, prevent infection, or protect surrounding teeth.

 What is a Tooth Extraction?